-I know it didn’t happen this way, but watching this movie, I get the feeling that on the first day of filming, someone rushed up to the set with a piece of paper in their hands, shouting “we got the rights to Witchcraft!
+I know it didn’t happen this way, but watching this, I get the feeling that on the first day of filming, someone rushed up to the set with a piece of paper in their hands, shouting “we got the rights to Witchcraft!
 Quick, put some magic in the script!”
-Thinking about it, the dark arts play little to no role, and could actually be removed completely without changing the finished product.
+The dark arts play little to no role, and could actually be removed completely without changing the finished product.
 That’s weird, right?
 It’s not just me that thinks that’s odd?

 William from the previous movie is back, and this time he’s a lawyer.
 He’s gone from a newborn to a professional in two years, so I feel congratulations are in order.
 He’s also on his third / fourth surname, and this one is a doozy – Spanner!
 So William Spanner is representing, pro bono, a young black kid accused of rape and murder; this entire (fairly lengthy) subplot, with its ludicrous melodrama and endless courtroom clichés, is purely to introduce the Reverend Jondular, a guy with voodoo powers who teaches William…I have absolutely no idea.
 To use power for good, or perhaps he taught him some voodoo tricks, or something.
 Honestly, it’s so stupid I’m surprised I’m recapping it without throwing my keyboard at the nearest wall.